Life Insurance for Kids: What Parents Need to Know

 “The priority is to have the parent(s) insured, making sure their income is secured.
 And then an extra layer of protection would be a child rider, and then an extracurricular gift would be a whole life policy if the budget allows.” —Stephanie Roux, Life Insurance Advisor

-FAQ: Life insurance for children
+FAQ: Life insurance for kids

 Bonnie Stinson is an insurance writer and researcher in Toronto with a decade of experience producing helpful, accurate content for Canadians.
 They have published resources for some of Canada's most innovative and consumer-trusted companies in the health, legal, and fintech sectors.